xsobrietyx/file-timestamp-creator/README.md

 Small utility that helps user to create timestamped files and folders on linux based machine.

 ## Usage
+   ### Case A, build by yourself
     - Download and install JRE
+    - Download and install Leiningen
     - Download sources
     - Open SOURCES_FOLDER
     - $ lein uberjar